 Here are a few others you should check out that are 1 1/2 quarts:

-This 3 quart from Hamilton Beach is on my counter all the time and there are other styles if you want something different.
+This 3-quart Hamilton Beach slow cooker is on my counter all the time and there are other styles if you want something different.
 They are all very pretty.

 New Slow Cooker FAQS